Tearful Serena retires injured in Toronto final

 “It’s been a tough year but we’ll keep going.”

+“I was just trying to figure out how do you play a match where you have no rotation?” said Williams.

+“And I don’t want to get this far and not at least try.
+I think I would have really regretted not at least going out there and seeing maybe if a miracle happened.”

-The 37-year-old Williams, whose competitive action this year hs been severely limited because of knee issues, declared herself pain-free ahead of the tournament, which she was hoping to use as a springboard for the rest of her hardcourt swing.
+The 37-year-old Williams, whose competitive action this year has been severely limited because of knee issues, declared herself pain-free ahead of the tournament, which she was hoping to use as a springboard for the rest of her hardcourt swing.

-But the six-times U.S. Open champion, still without a title since returning from maternity leave in 2018, now faces her latest setback with the year’s final Grand Slam just two weeks away.
+But the six-times U.S. Open champion, still without a title since returning from maternity leave in 2018, now faces her latest injury setback with the year’s final Grand Slam just two weeks away.

+Williams, who is due to compete in Cincinnati next week, said she has experienced back spasms a lot in her career and that if this latest episode plays out like those before, she does not expect it to keep her out of any events.

+“They’re incredibly painful, but it goes away after, like, 24, 36, maybe 48 hours, and like clockwork,” said Williams.

+“In that first phase, it is incredibly painful, to a point where I usually don’t get out of bed.
+So if it’s what typically happens, I will be fine, but I have to wait and see.”

 As Williams sat dejected in her chair, Andreescu, who is no stranger to injury setbacks, went over to console her.
-The pair embraced and had a heartfelt conversation during which the former could be heard talking about back spasms.
+The pair embraced and had a heartfelt conversation.

 “I feel for Serena so much.
 I’ve been through so much the last year with injury so I am so sorry she had to go out this way,” the 19-year-old said during the trophy ceremony.